netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard/README.md

 # LD Wizard: Erfgoed Wizard

-A GUI application that makes it easy to create linked data from tabular data from the cultural heritage domain.
+An [online GUI application](https://ldwizard.netwerkdigitaalerfgoed.nl) that makes it easy to create linked data from tabular data from the cultural heritage domain.

 This application uses [LD Wizard](https://github.com/netwerk-digitaal-erfgoed/LDWizard).